You have any question? SHAOXING KEDE NEW MATERIAL CO.,LTD. GET A QUOTE

 For example, in 2018, China's courier business volume reached 50.71 billion pieces, consuming approximately 43 billion meters of packaging tape, which can circle the earth 1,077 times.
 Since 2015, the annual growth rate of packaging tape consumption has exceeded 8%.
 After fulfilling its packaging mission, the material directly becomes waste, causing a significant amount of "white pollution".
 Based on policy requirements, non-degradable packaging tapes will be banned.
 The industry is actively exploring replacing traditional non-degradable polypropylene materials with degradable materials such as polylactic acid and cellulose to achieve environmentally friendly packaging consumables.

-Compared with traditional BOPP material tapes, eco-friendly adhesive tapes are degradable and more eco-friendly, although generally more expensive and have slightly lower performance in some materials.
+Compared with traditional BOPP material tapes, eco-friendly adhesive tape is degradable and more eco-friendly, although generally more expensive and have slightly lower performance in some materials.
 The current degradable materials mainly include PLA and cellulose.
 The main types of environmentally friendly tapes in the industry include kraft paper tapes, masking tapes, biodegradable tapes, plant-based tapes, and cellulose tapes.

 Kraft paper tape appeared the earliest, but the base material itself has poor toughness and does not meet standard requirements for tensile strength.
 Modified kraft paper tapes that do meet standards are relatively expensive.